HGustavs/LenaSYS/DuggaSys/microservices/monolithic-to-microservices.md

 ### Step 4
-Add "codeexample: Include" to the code, include should be where the other includes are and getUid(); should be called short after. once the code is added remove code that belongs in getUid(see code example:getUid)
+Add "codeexample: Include" to the code, include should be where the other includes are and getUid(); should be called short after. once the code is added remove code from your microservice that has the same functionality as getUid(see code example:getUid)
 ##### Codeexample: Include
 ```php
 include ('../shared_microservices/getUid_ms.php');